nv-legate/legate.pandas/README.md

 code to Legate Pandas effortlessly, there are some occasions that we had to diverge for performance reasons:

-* Joins do not sort keys of the outputs.
+* Joins do not preserve the order of keys in the outputs.

 * Groupby reductions do not sort keys of the outputs by default.
 Users can still request sorted outputs with `sort=True`, which merely sorts the